 Died aged 80

-William Wordsworth (7 April 1770 – 23 April 1850) was a major English Romantic poet who, with Samuel Taylor Coleridge, helped to launch the Romantic Age in English literature with their joint publication Lyrical Ballads (1798).
-Wordsworth's magnum opus is generally considered to be The Prelude, a semiautobiographical poem of his early years that he revised and expanded a number of times.
-It was posthumously titled and published, before which it was generally known as "the poem to Coleridge".
-Wordsworth was Britain's Poet Laureate from 1843 until his death from pleurisy on 23 April 1850.DbPedia
+William Wordsworth (7 April 1770 – 23 April 1850) was an English Romantic poet who, with Samuel Taylor Coleridge, helped to launch the Romantic Age in English literature with their joint publication Lyrical Ballads (1798).
+Wordsworth's magnum opus is generally considered to be The Prelude, a semi-autobiographical poem of his early years that he revised and expanded a number of times.
+It was posthumously titled and published by his wife in the year of his death, before which it was generally known as "the poem to Coleridge".
+Wordsworth was Poet Laureate from 1843 until his death from pleurisy on 23 April 1850.DbPedia

 Commemorated on 12 plaques

 Here dwelt William Wordsworth B.1770 D.1850

 9 North Parade, Bath, United Kingdom where they lived